nemesis2/PasswordVault/README.md

 A self-hosted, zero-knowledge password manager that runs entirely in your browser.
 Every entry — including its **name** — is encrypted on your device with a four-cipher cascade and a memory-hard key-derivation function before it is sent anywhere.
 The server stores and serves ciphertext only; it never sees a master key or a single plaintext byte.

-No accounts, no cloud, no JavaScript framework, no database server, no runtime dependencies fetched from a CDN.
-One directory, one flat file, one PHP script.
+No accounts, no cloud, no database server, no runtime dependencies fetched from a CDN.
+One directory, one flat file, and your choice of backend — a single PHP script or the bundled dependency-free Node server ([`server.js`](#running-without-php-standalone-node-server)).
 [MIT-licensed](LICENSE).

 ---